 Tempe is offering personalized rebates for increasing landscape irrigation efficiency worth up to $500.

 - Check that you are eligible to receive the rebate.
 Only single-family residential properties qualify, and the applicant must be the owner of the property.

-- Contact the City of Tempe Water Conservation Office to schedule a Home Landscape Water Audit.
+- Contact the City of Tempe Water Conservation Program to schedule a Home Landscape Water Consultation.

-- Work with Water Conservation Specialist to create a personalized plan for the purchase of technology, which may include: rain sensors, high-efficiency spray nozzles, and/or smart controllers.
+- Work with Water Conservation Specialist to create a personalized plan for the purchase of technology, which may include: rain sensors, flow sensors, pressure regulating spray heads, high-efficiency spray nozzles and/or smart controllers.

 - Purchase and install the recommended technology.
 The City recommends that the installation of irrigation components be performed by a qualified irrigation technician.
 It is the responsibility of the owner to insure proper installation.